TheBearLee/PicoCTF-Writeups/General/Bases.md

+# Bases

 This challenge introduces us to basic cryptography, specifically base64

-1. Identify the type to encryption used
+# Identify the type to encryption used

 The challenge provides no files and so we are given a string of numbers and characters to start off with.
 We are tasked with decrypting this in order to submit as a flag.